chiostro/sendmail_backup_monitoring_termux/README.md

 This command will create a backup of the Download folder and store it as YYMMDD_HHMM_backup.tar.gz in the current directory.

+    tar -tzf YYMMDD_HHMM_backup.tar.gz # To read what you saved in tar -xzf YYMMDD_HHMM_backup.tar.gz # to unzip all tar -xzf YYMMDD_HHMM_backup.tar.gz name_file # to unzip a scpecific file

 ## Monitor Your Smartphone’s Resources
 The  scripts provide real-time monitoring of the following: